fluttercommunity/plus_plugins/.github/ISSUE_TEMPLATE/feature_request.md

      Is your feature request related to a problem?
 Please give a clear and concise description of what the problem is.

      Describe alternative solutions you've considered.
-Is there a package on pub.dev/flutter that already solves this?
+Is there another package on pub.dev/flutter that already solves this?
 -->